marielle-lopez/pokedex-v2/README.md

 ### January 6, 2024

 - Allowed Pokémon to display on the page
+- Added page numbers based on response from PokéAPI

-Applied DOM manipulation to display Pokémon onto the page.
+Applied DOM manipulation to display Pokémon and page numbers.

 ### January 5, 2024